rllngg/keren/readme.md

 # Keren: UI Web Framework for Golang 🚀

-Keren is a UI Web Framework for Golang built on top of HTMX. 🌐
+Keren is a UI Web Framework for Golang built on top of HTMX. 🌐 It allows you to create dynamic and interactive web applications with ease.
+## Examples

-## Example: Hello World Form 🔐
+### Hello World Form 🔐

+This example demonstrates how to create a simple "Hello World" form using Keren:

 ```go
 func Hello(app *keren.Root, ctx *fiber.Ctx) error {